Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 Now it's time to expand our acess, it's all about enumeration, enumeration, enumeration.

-## What's the problem.
+### What's the challenge?

-Now that we have a working shell, we need to utter the correct phrase:
+Now that we have a working shell, we must first get the cliches out of the way:

 >**'I'm in'**